sagar9623/learn_git/learn_git_commands.md

 Step 27 : to commit the changes to master. command : git commit -a -m "update index text"

-Step 28 : to upload repository.
-command :

 collabretion of Git and GitHub.

 Create an GitHub account if you don't have it // if you already have an GitHub account then follow the step.